Which Fishing Line Floats Best? Incl. (AFFORDABLE) Float Lines!

 How to Choose the Right Floating Fishing Line?

-When choosing a floating fishing line, you need to consider the following factors:
+When choosing a floating fishing line, you need to consider the following factors to pick the best line for float fishing:

 • The type of fish you are targeting